Autism Back To School Tips

 Practice eating at school

-Meal times in the playground can be really different to home - kids need to be able to unwrap sandwiches themselves and open drink bottles, often while sitting on the ground.
-There might also be rules about lunch - ours had a ridiculous policy that the kids had to eat their sandwich first before anything else in the lunchbox, which is really hard to do when your kids don’t HAVE a sandwich... but that’s a rant for another day.
+Meal times in the playground can be really different to home – kids might need to be able to unwrap sandwiches themselves and open drink bottles, often while sitting on the ground.
+There might also be lunchtime cues or rules that you can brush up on (like listening for a bell or siren) or a sequence of events to practice, like eating first before they’re allowed to play.

 Eat meals at school time